salilab/imp/modules/core/dependency/python-ihm/docs/cross_linkers.rst

    DSS cross-linker that links a primary amine with another primary amine (non-water-soluble).

+.. data:: dsg

+   DSG cross-linker that links a primary amine with another primary amine (non-water-soluble).

 .. data:: bs3

    BS3 cross-linker that links a primary amine with another primary amine